MANHEP/maf-helpdesk/user-web-pages.md

 The AFS directories should be readable by the AFS www:webservers group.
-This can be checked by going into the directory and executing the command fs listacl which should dislay a list of permissions including   www:webservers rl
+This can be checked by going into the directory and executing the command fs listacl which should dislay a list of permissions including   www:webservers rl   Your top level home directory also needs l (list) permission for www:webservers

-It is not possible to enable users websites to run CGI scripts, PHP pages, and other forms of dynamic content.
+It is not possible to enable users websites to run CGI scripts, PHP pages, and other forms of server-side dynamic content.